PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 :class:`~.Tracker` instance.
 Users can overwrite this attribute by initializing a new instance with the device as an argument.

-We recommend placing the following code near the end of the ``execute`` method:
+We recommend placing the following code near the end of the ``execute`` method,

 .. code-block:: python